Providing opportunities and support needed to develop high-quality research projects in either translational or clinical research.

 - Be an ESMO member AND age 40 or under at the time of application

-- Be an oncologist with at least one year experience in medical, radiation or surgical oncology and currently engaged in cancer research or clinical oncology practice
+- Be a fully qualified oncologist (or in advanced phase of training) - medical, radiation or clinical oncologist - and currently engaged in cancer research or clinical oncology practice.

 Application must include: